A juicy, epic post—pour a drink and enjoy yourself. Videos and pictures at the end.

 And still more confidence, more courage!

-But I swear, all this confidence and courage I’ve mustered up here lately has played a big role in Shiny Butter gettin’ off its ars and pulling its weight around here.
+But I swear, all this confidence and courage I’ve mustered up here lately has played a big role in Shiny Butter gettin’ off its ars and pulling its weight around the house.

-I’m pretty happy to be writing regular emails (like clockwork!) to a whole list of shiny people, for one thing.
-I used to be so up and down, as some long-suffering-while-waiting-for-consistency Shiny Butter readers have kindly, patiently pointed out to me.
+I’m pretty happy to be writing regular emails (like clockwork!) to a whole big list of shiny people, for one thing.
+I used to be so up and down, as some long-suffering-while-waiting-for-consistency Shiny Butter readers have kindly and patiently pointed out to me.

 So yay for consistency and double-yay for feeling inspired and enthusiastic, which miraculously makes consistency fall right into place.